In this section

 Scotland moved to beyond level zero restrictions on 9 August.
 This means the legal requirement for physical distancing and limits on gatherings have been removed and all venues across Scotland are able to re-open.
 Some protective measures will stay in place such as the use of face coverings indoors and the collection of contact details as part of Test and Protect.
 Read our news story on the latest announcement.

 Scotland’s protection levels have now been replaced by baseline measures.
 These apply across the country.
 Please refer to the Scottish Government's central guidance to ensure you’re aware of what the guidance is – and any changes to your business.

 On 27 August, in a statement from Kate Forbes, Cabinet Secretary for Finance and the Economy, businesses were urged to continue to adhere to the guidance and to continue to work with their employees to implement the measures to help supress the virus.
 Read the full statement.

 Get Tourism Ready | tourism and hospitality sector guidance

-How you prepare to reopen and continue to provide a safe environment for your customers and staff once open, is crucially important.
+How you continue to provide a safe environment for your customers and staff is crucially important.

 Frequently Asked Questions (FAQ)